outerlooper/OuterlooperPress/README.md

 ## The Gulp Build

-The build outputs both the minified and expanded versions of the CSS and JavaScript files along with their respective map files.
-It can also handle some image minification when you need it as well.
+Gulpin' it up! - The build outputs the **OuterlooperPress** styles, scripts and maps (minifed + expanded) as well as image file compression.

 ### The Assets
 The `./assets/` folder is where all the dev action is.